A Self-Guided Walk of Avenida de Mayo, Buenos Aires

 At Avenida de Mayo 767, step into the El Tunel bookshop.

-Buenos Aires is FULL of bookshops, there are more bookstores in Buenos Aires per capita than any other city in the world.
+Buenos Aires is full of bookshops, there are more bookstores in Buenos Aires per capita than any other city in the world.

 Duck into El Tunel to hunt for treasure amidst the piles and shelves and boxes of books.

-Beautiful Avenida de Mayo
+📍Avenida de Mayo 560

 When you arrive at Plaza de Mayo, on your right you’ll see the Cabildo.

-The Cabildo was the center of the Spanish Government during colonial days.
-The original adobe structure was built in 1580, and the white stucco building you see today is from 1810.
+The original adobe structure was built in 1580, and the white stucco building you see dates back to 1810.

-It may look more like the Pantheon or a Greek temple, but this is the main cathedral of the Catholic Church in Argentina.
+It may look more like the Pantheon or a Greek temple, but this is indeed the main cathedral of the Catholic Church in Argentina.

-There has been a church on this location since 1593, under orders from the city’s founder Juan de Garay.
+There has been a church on this location since 1593 under orders from the city’s founder Juan de Garay.

 Outside the entrance burns the eternal flame for the unknown soldier and General San Martin.